-Changing Object Position Value Unit
+Changing Object Position and Size Value Unit

-You can change the unit of object position value between percentages (%) and pixels (px).
-To do that, in the Properties pane > Size & Properties > Transform > Unit combo box next to the Size spin boxes > select %, px, or Auto.
+You can change the unit of object position and size value between percentages (%) and pixels (px).
+To do that, in the Properties pane > Size & Properties > Transform > Unit combo box next to the Size spin boxes > select %, px, or Auto (8).

-- Choose the % unit if you want the object position to be a percentage of left/top/width/height. - Choose the px unit if you want the object position to be a number of pixels of left/top/width/height. - Choose Auto for the height or the width unit to retain the aspect ratio.
+- Choose % if you want the object position and size to be a percentage of left/top/width/height.
+Using a percentage unit keeps the position and size of objects relative to the viewports. - Choose px if you want the object size and position to be a number of pixels of left/top/width/height.
+The size and position of the object keep unchanged when you change the viewport of the current layout. - Choose Auto in one of the Width or Height spin boxes to retain the aspect ratio.
+For example, if you choose Auto in the Height spin box, the object height will automatically change according to the width.

-Either the unit you choose, the size and position of the object should remain unchanged.